awsdocs/amazon-detective-user-guide/doc_source/investigation-phases-starts.md

 Detective visualizations can help you to identify other entities that were involved or affected\.

 **Response**
 The final step is to respond to the attack in order to stop the attack, minimize the damage, and prevent a similar attack from happening again\.
-The response phase

 ## Starting points for a Detective investigation<a name="investigation-starting-points"></a>